acosgames/tictactoe/README.md

 ## About Simulator

-[Simulator](https://github.com/acosgames/acosgames) runs a simple frontend that displays the your `client.bundle.js` inside an iframe.
+[Simulator](https://github.com/acosgames/acosgames) runs a simple frontend that displays your `client.bundle.js` inside an iframe.

 [Simulator](https://github.com/acosgames/acosgames) also runs a NodeJS express/socket.io server with a worker that uses vm2 to run your `server.bundle.js` code.